PhilippeMarcMeyer/findPiWithCanvas/README.md

 egts : 3.14160188

-Whick is a very poor approximation of PI
+Which is a very poor approximation of PI
 Thats not a good method :-)